All Collections

 The below overtime conditions have an automatic application in Tanda for Part Time employees:

-• Outside the span of ordinary hours;
+• Outside the span of ordinary hours, including;

 • Over fixed hours for the period;